Internal Macedonian Revolutionary Organization (United)

-The statute of IMRO (United), 1925, Vienna.
+The statute of IMRO (United), 1925, Vienna (in Bulgarian).

 The Internal Macedonian Revolutionary Organization (United), commonly known as IMRO (United), was a revolutionary and political organization active across the geographical region of Macedonia between 1925 and 1937.

 History

-IMRO (United) was founded in 1925 in Vienna after the failure of the May Manifesto by the left-wing of the Internal Macedonian Revolutionary Organization (IMRO) and former Macedonian Federative Organization activists.
-It was under the leadership of several revolutionaries from Macedonia such as Dimitar Vlahov, Pavel Shatev, Georgi Zankov, Rizo Rizov, Vladimir Poptomov, Metodi Shatorov and Hristo Yankov.
+IMRO (United) was founded in 1925 in Vienna after the failure of the May Manifesto by the left wing of the Internal Macedonian Revolutionary Organization (IMRO) and former Macedonian Federative Organization activists.
+Per Alexis Heraclides, it was mostly a creation of the Communist International.
+According to historians Tchavdar Marinov and Alexander Vezenkov, the organization was controlled by the Bulgarian Communist Party (BCP).
+Per political scientist Dimitar Bechev, it was regarded as an offshoot of BCP.
+It was under the leadership of several revolutionaries from Macedonia such as Dimitar Vlahov (main founder), Pavel Shatev, Georgi Zankov, Rizo Rizov, Vladimir Poptomov, Metodi Shatorov and Hristo Yankov.
 Its main objective was to free Macedonia within its geographical and economical borders, and to create a new political entity which would become an equal member of the future Balkan Federative Republic.
-It was accepted as a partner in the Balkan Communist Federation and was sponsored directly by the Comintern, maintaining close links with the Bulgarian communist leader Georgi Dimitrov.
-He, as secret agent of GRU was responsible especially for the contacts with the IMRO (United).
+It became a member in the Balkan Communist Federation and was sponsored directly by the Comintern, maintaining close links with the Bulgarian communist leader Georgi Dimitrov.
+He, as a secret agent of GRU was responsible especially for the contacts with the IMRO (United).
 Yugoslav and Greek communist activists had reservations about the organization's establishment.
+Per Heraclides, the organization was immediately recognized by the communist parties of Bulgaria, Yugoslavia and Greece.
+It published two newspapers, La Fédération Balkanique and Makedonsko delo (written in standard Bulgarian).